browserengineering/book/book/layout.md

 Exercises
 =========

-*Links Bar*: At the top and bottom of each chapter of this book is a gray bar naming the chapter and offering back and forward links.
+5-1 *Links bar*.
+At the top and bottom of each chapter of this book is a gray bar naming the chapter and offering back and forward links.
 It is enclosed in a `<nav class="links">` tag.
 Have your browser give this links bar the light gray background a real browser would.

-*Hidden Head*: There's a good chance your browser is still showing scripts, styles, and page titles at the top of every page you visit.
+5-2 *Hidden head*.
+There's a good chance your browser is still showing scripts, styles, and page titles at the top of every page you visit.
 Make it so that the `<head>` element and its contents are never displayed.
 Those elements should still be in the HTML tree, but not in the layout tree.

-*Bullets*: Add bullets to list items, which in HTML are `<li>` tags.
+5-3 *Bullets*.
+Add bullets to list items, which in HTML are `<li>` tags.
 You can make them little squares, located to the left of the list item itself.
 Also indent `<li>` elements so the text inside the element is to the right of the bullet point.

-*Table of Contents*: This book has a table of contents at the top of each chapter, enclosed in a `<nav id="toc">` tag, which contains a list of links.
+5-4 *Table of contents*.
+This book has a table of contents at the top of each chapter, enclosed in a `<nav id="toc">` tag, which contains a list of links.
 Add the text "Table of Contents", with a gray background, above that list.
 Don't modify the lexer or parser.

-*Anonymous block boxes*: Sometimes, an element has a mix of text-like and container-like children.
+5-5 *Anonymous block boxes*.
+Sometimes, an element has a mix of text-like and container-like children.
 For example, in this HTML,

     <div><i>Hello, </i><b>world!</b><p>So it began...</p></div>